×

 Calls take less than two minutes.
 You don't need to be from Utah.

-They're counting on you being too tired to notice.
-They've been wrong every time the public shows up.
+They were counting on you being too tired to notice.
+They were wrong, the way they've been wrong every time the public shows up.

 Follow This Fight